Alzheimer's Care: 6 Tips to Improve Daily Life

 People with Alzheimer's tend to prefer a familiar schedule and settings.
 Changes can upset or confuse them.

-So if you need to take your relative or friend with Alzheimer's to the doctor, for example, leave a reminder note about the visit on the refrigerator or mark a large calendar in their home, says Linda Davis, PhD, RN.
+So if you need to take your relative or friend to the doctor, for example, leave a reminder note about the visit on the fridge or mark a large calendar in their home, says Linda Davis, PhD, RN.

-Leaving notes is helpful, says the elder-care expert at Duke University, because people with Alzheimer's can often understand what they read when they can't understand spoken words.
+Leaving notes is helpful, says the elder-care expert at Duke University, because people with the disease can often understand what they read when they can't understand spoken words.

 Davis also suggests you leave notes around their home with directions such as, "This way to the bathroom."
 It will help keep their surroundings feeling familiar and comfortable.